YairHalberstadt/Blog/CovariantReturnTypesProposal.md

 Given a class 'TBase', and a class 'TDerived' which is derived from TBase, and TBase declares a virtual or abstract method 'SomeMethod', or overrides a virtual or abstract method 'SomeMethod' without marking it as sealed.

+And there is no class 'TIntermediate' such that TDerived derives from TIntermediate, and TIntermediate derives from TBase, and TIntermediate overrides TBase implicitly.

 Then TDerived may define an ExplicitMethodOverride

 ```
 ExplicitMethodOverride :
 	ReturnType BaseType '.'
-MethodName '(' TypeArguments* ')' MethodBody
+MethodName GenericTypeArguments? '(' TypeArguments* ')' MethodBody
 ```

 Where ReturnType must be the same as the Return Type of SomeMethod, and BaseType must be 'TBase', and MethodName must be 'SomeMethod'.
-The rules for the Type Arguments and the MethodBody are the same as for any other override of a virtual/abstract method.
+The rules for the GenericTypeArguments, the Type Arguments and the MethodBody are the same as for any other override of a virtual/abstract method.

 Then a method will be generated in IL wich is marked as private final, and has the name 'BaseType.MethodName', and uses the '.override' syntax to override TBase::SomeMethod, and whose body corresponds to that which should be generated for MethodBody.